jonasbn/til/jira/get_a_list_of_linked_issues.md

 issue in linkedIssues(issueKey)
 ```

-This will give you a result listing all of the issues linked to the `ìssueKey` you provide.
+This will give you a result listing all of the issues linked to the `issueKey` you provide.

 In addition you can, do the following to refine the query, by providing an additional `linkType`, like so: